Specifications of Icon Of The Seas

-ICON was the first new ship class announced by RCCL since 2018 when debuted Celebrity Cruises' new EDGE class with Celebrity Edge.
-RCCL continued to expand its RCI fleet with newbuild from the existing and popular OASIS- and QUANTUM-class ships.
+ICON was the first new ship class announced by RCG since 2018 - when debuted Celebrity Cruises' new EDGE class with Celebrity Edge.
+RCG continued to expand its RCI fleet with newbuilds from the existing and popular OASIS- and QUANTUM-class liners.

 The ICON shipbuilding order with Mayer Turku Oy is contingent upon the completion of contractual conditions, including documentation and financing.

-The vessel's construction officially started on June 14, 2021, with the steel-cutting ceremony held at Meyer Turku Oy's shipyard in Turku Finland.
+The vessel's construction officially started on June 14, 2021, with the steel-cutting ceremony (yard/hull number 1400) held at Meyer Turku Shipyard in Turku Finland.
 The ceremony was attended by Richard Fain (RCG's Chairman and CEO), Michael Bayley (RCI's President and CEO), and Tim Meyer (Meyer Turku's CEO).
-At the same yard were also built the RCI's first two OASIS-class boats Oasis OTS (2009) and Allure OTS (2010).
+At the same yard were also built RCI's first two OASIS-class boats - Oasis OTS (2009) and Allure OTS (2010).

 Icon Of The Seas User Reviews